Johnny Wakefield

 second to own a Maserati 4CL (1939), in which he won the Grand Prix of Naples, the French GP in Picardy, and the Grand Prix de l´Albigeois, coming in second at Rheims and third at the Prix de Berne.

 During the Second World War Wakefield joined the Fleet Air Arm.
-He was killed whilst a test pilot working for Vickers Armstrong and died in a flying accident.
+He was killed in a flying accident whilst a test pilot working for Vickers Armstrong.